choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-07-bromoijen/index.md

 ## Ijen Caldera

+We first went up Ijen to view the sulfur and blue flames.

 ![Group photo from Ijen](./sotravel-1.jpg)

 The trail had us going up to the rim of Ijen caldera, followed by a descent into the crater where we could observe blue flames (sulfur gas ignition) within the active volcano.

 Oh, and to see the blue fires, we had to be there before sunrise, while it's still dark.
 So, we began the hike around 2am.
 Check out what's in store for you